Azure/business-process-automation/README.md

   For further information refer to https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate

-## 4. Navigate to and open for editing, easyButton/templates/templates.json in your local directory
+## 4. Navigate to and open for editing, templates/parameters.json in your local directory
 1. Open a command window
-2. Clone your repo locally
+2. Clone the forked repo locally   - `git clone https://github.com/<your-account>/business-process-automation`
 3. Navigate to
 Update the three "value" fields below: